jadecobra/python_tdd_exercises/source/classes/classes.rst

   and the terminal shows a NameError_ because ``ClassWithPass`` is not defined anywhere

-* I add the error to the list of exceptions encountered
+* I will add the error to the list of exceptions encountered

   .. code-block:: python